Sleepytale Logo

 Noah and his family knelt in the grass, pressing their palms against the earth, feeling its steady heartbeat.

-Around them, the animals paired off, wandering toward distant forests and meadows, but not before turning back for one last look, eyes shining with calm wonder.
+The animals paired off, wandering toward distant forests and meadows, but each one turned back for one last look, eyes shining with calm wonder.

 God smiled upon the quiet scene and whispered a promise that every storm would end in light.

-The rainbow shimmered longer, as if listening too.
+The rainbow shimmered longer, as if it were listening too.

 Fireflies drifted between sleeping forms, tiny lanterns guarding dreams.

-Somewhere a night bird sang, and the earth answered with a quiet heartbeat that said, forever and ever, all is calm, all is well.
+But tonight they rested in gentle peace, and somewhere a night bird sang while the earth answered with a quiet heartbeat that said, all is calm, all is well.